IBM/event-streams/_2018.3.1/02-installing/02-planning.md

 If you plan to have persistent volumes, [consider the disk space](../capacity-planning/) required for storage.

+Also, as both Kafka and ZooKeeper rely on fast write access to disks, ensure you use separate dedicated disks for storing Kafka and ZooKeeper data.
+For more information, see the disks and filesystems guidance in the [Kafka documentation](https://kafka.apache.org/documentation/#diskandfs){:target="_blank"}, and the deployment guidance in the [ZooKeeper documentation](https://zookeeper.apache.org/doc/r3.1.2/zookeeperAdmin.html#sc_designing){:target="_blank"}.

 If persistence is enabled, each Kafka broker and ZooKeeper server requires one physical volume each.
 You either need to create a [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#static) for each Kafka broker and ZooKeeper server, or specify a storage class that supports [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#dynamic).
 Kafka and ZooKeeper can use different storage classes to control how physical volumes are allocated.

 See the {{site.data.reuse.icp}} documentation for information about [creating persistent volumes](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/manage_cluster/pv_land.html) and [creating a storage class](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/manage_cluster/sc_land.html) that supports dynamic provisioning.
 For both, you must have the {{site.data.reuse.icp}} Cluster administrator role.